 11.2 Information sharing and record keeping should have due regards for Data Protection (2018).

 N.B.
-Data Protection Act (2018) should not be reason to withhold information about safeguarding in the child’s interest11.2 Good up to date record keeping of concerns and action taken with discussions and justifiable decision making is essential for two main reasons:
+Data Protection Act (2018) should not be reason to withhold information about safeguarding in the child’s interest

+11.3 Good up to date record keeping of concerns and action taken with discussions and justifiable decision making is essential for two main reasons:

 It helps schools identify causes for concern at an early stage.
 Often it is only when a number of seemingly minor issues are seen as a whole, that a pattern can be seen indicating safeguarding or child protection concern.